shabbyrobe/amiss/doc/mapper/custom.rst

 .. py:function:: protected getDefaultTable( $class )

     When no table is specified, you can use this method to generate a table name based on the class name.
 By default, it will take a ``Class\Name\Like\ThisOne`` and make a table name like ``this_one``.

+.. py:function:: protected resolveUnnamedFields( $fields )

+    If you want to make use of the base mapper's facilities for naming fields that are not explicitly named in the mapping configuration, pass an array of field definitions and the name property will be assigned.
+The updated field list is then returned.

 Implementing ``Amiss\Mapper``